 F.S.
-SECTION 475.451 - SCHOOLS TEACHING REAL ESTATE PRACTICE
+Section 475.451 - Schools Teaching Real Estate Practice

-Many revisions to F.S. section 475.451 occurred in 2012.
-In section 475.451(2), text was deleted, changing the paragraph from "An applicant for a permit to operate a proprietary real estate school, to be a chief administrator of a proprietary real estate school or state institution..." to "An applicant for a permit to operate a proprietary real estate school, or to be an instructor for a proprietary real estate school or a state institution must meet the qualifications for practice set forth in s.
-475.17(1)..."
+Many revisions to F.S.
+Section 475.451 occurred in 2012.
+In section 475.451(2), text was deleted, changing the paragraph from "An applicant for a permit to operate a proprietary real estate school, to be a chief administrator of a proprietary real estate school or state institution..." to "An applicant for a permit to operate a proprietary real estate school, or to be an instructor for a proprietary real estate school or a state institution must meet the qualifications for practice set forth in section 475.17(1)...."